redstreet/beancount_reds_plugins/effective_date/README.md

    effective_date: 2015-05-01
 ````

+## Features
+- an `original_date` metadata is inserted into newly created transactions
+- the `effective_date` per-posting metadata is left untouched.
+This way, the original
+  and new entries both have pointers back to each other
+- a beancount link links the transactions set.
+It's human readable: ^edate-141215-xlu
+  means the original transaction was on 2014-12-15

-The examples.bc shows you how the plugin can be configured for your choice of holding
+See examples.bc for more examples, and for how to configure the plugin with your choice
-accounts.
+of holding accounts.